For current political commentary, see the daily political notes.

 The concept of "sexual interference with a human corpse" is curious.
-All a corpse can do is decay, so the only possible kind of interference is to prevent its decay.
-Thus, "sexual interference" ought to mean playing with the corpse's genitals while injecting embalming fluid, or while putting it into a refrigerator.
+All a corpse can do on its own is decay, so the only possible "interference" is to prevent its decay.
+Thus, "sexual interference" rationally would mean some sexual activity while injecting embalming fluid, or while putting the corpse into a refrigerator.
 However, I doubt that the censors interpret this term rationally.
-They will have cooked up an excuse for some twisted interpretation of the term.
+They will have cooked up an excuse for some twisted interpretation that enables them to punish more people.

 This censorship cannot be justified by protecting corpses from suffering.
 Whatever you do to a corpse, it can't suffer, not even emotionally.

 Then there is the prohibition of realistically depicting sex with an animal.
 The law does not care whether the animal wanted sex.
 I've read that male dolphins try to have sex with humans, and female apes solicit sex from humans.
 What is wrong with giving them what they want, if that's what turns you on, or even just to gratify them?

 But this law is not concerned with protecting animals, since it does not care whether the animal really had sex, or really existed at all.
 It only panders to the prejudice of censors.

 A parrot once had sex with me.
 I did not recognize the act as sex until it was explained to me afterward, but being stroked on the hand by his soft belly feathers was so pleasurable that I yearn for another chance.
 I have a photo of that act; should I go to prison for it?